You don’t have to live in Rome to know that Pope Francis often sets the Catholic world on fire with his insightful (and controversial!) quotes.

 The Rosary is such a beautiful prayer.
 Padre Pio always remarked that the Rosary is the weapon.
-As singles, it’s a great goal to aim to say part of the Rosary each day.
+As Catholic singles, it’s a great goal to aim to say part of the Rosary each day.
 You can pray it in the car on the way to work.
-If you are dating someone, why not say the Rosary together before the date.
-I once knew one couple who would stop at the Adoration Chapel at the nearby church and pray part of the Rosary together before the date began.
-This couple was able to live a chaste courtship and dating relationship.

 “It is so important to listen.
 Husbands and wives need to communicate to bring happiness and serenity to family life.”

-As singles, we can be working on building and improving our communication skills.
-Why not consider taking a communication class or going for some faith-based counseling to improve your communication skills?
-Men and women both need to work at their communication skills to build a great marriage.
+Your time as a single Catholic man or woman is a great time to work on improving communication skills.
+If you’ve taken the time to put together dating profiles on Catholic dating apps, why not consider taking a communication class or going for some faith-based counseling to improve your communication skills?
+Both men and women need to work at their communication skills to build a great marriage.

 “Mary, Our Mother, sustain us in moments of darkness, difficulty and apparent defeat.”

-I remember when I attended World Youth Day in Madrid, Spain in 2011, the theme song for that year talked about the young people taking Our Lady as friend and companion along the journey of life.
-Our Lady is always there for singles.
+When I attended World Youth Day in Madrid, Spain in 2011, the theme song for that year talked about the young people taking Our Lady as friend and companion along the journey of life.
+Our Lady is always there for single Catholic men and women!

 “Have the courage to be truly happy.”

 Let’s aim to be happy!
 Even with the difficulties that life can sometimes bring our way.
 Life is a gift.
-If we are happy, we will attract others to Christ.
-Let’s smile more often too!
-Pope Francis has told priests that they need to smile more often.
-We as singles need to smile more often too!
-I’m including myself in this group also!
+If we are happy, we will attract others to Christ through our joy.

 Pope Francis also says, “And here the first word that I wish to say to: joy!
 Do not be men and women of sadness: a Christian can never be sad!
 Never give way to discouragement!
 Ours is not a joy born of having many possessions, but of having encountered a person: Jesus, in our midst.”